Community Improvement Plan

 Grenville Community Futures offer a variety of business services and funding to a variety of companies from small start-ups to expanding businesses.

+NEW: The Rural Innovation Initiative funds projects for innovation and technology adoption.
 Visit Grenville Community Futures Development Corporation for more information on funding options.

 Small Business Enterprise Centre